37.87.1802 COMPREHENSIVE SCHOOL AND COMMUNITY TREATMENT PROGRAM: CONTRACT REQUIREMENTS

 (c) signs and symptoms that indicate a need for mental health services for a youth; and

-(d) confidentiality requirements under the Family Education Rights and Privacy Act (FERPA), the Health Insurance Portability and Accountability Act (HIPPA) Privacy and Security, and the Health Information Technology for Economic and Clinical Health Act (HITECH).
+(d) information confidentiality and security requirements under the Family Education Rights and Privacy Act (FERPA) and Privacy and Security Rules issued under the Health Insurance Portability and Accountability Act (HIPAA) Privacy and Security, and the Health Information Technology for Economic and Clinical Health (HITECH) Act.

 (10) In the circumstance in which a school district is the licensed mental health center providing a CSCT program, the school district must adopt an operational plan that is substantially similar to the contractual requirements set forth in this rule.
 This operational plan must be kept on file and made available to the department upon request.